The NASA Fellowship

 Obligations of the Recipient

-No commitment on the part of either the recipient of a fellowship, or SHOT, or the supporting NASA office, with regard to later employment, is implied by acceptance of an award.
+- No commitment with regard to later employment--on the part of either the recipient of a fellowship, or SHOT, or the supporting NASA office--is implied by acceptance of an award.

 Deadline, Submission Information, and Notification

-The deadline for application is 1 April, and the fellowship winner will be notified by 15 May.
+The deadline for application is 1 April 2017, and the fellowship winner will be notified by 15 May, pending funding.
 Proposals will be evaluated in terms of scholarly merit and promise relative to the subject of the history of space technology, completeness, reasonableness, likelihood for successful performance, and insight.
 Special consideration shall be given to proposals that indicate specific methodologies and consideration of all the steps involved in preparing an academic manuscript for publication.

 The NASA Fellowship in the History of Space Technology is designed to promote the study of the history of space technology broadly conceived, including its technical, cultural, social, institutional and personal context, over the 50 years since NASA's founding.
 A significant portion of NASA's $17 billion budget today goes for technology development in human and robotic spaceflight.
 Historical studies of space technology can not only document and analyze the past, but also illuminate current programs and provide input for the future.
 Studies of space technology are listed at the NASA History Office web site http://history.nasa.gov.
 Among resources available are the NASA archives, with materials on history of NASA programs, institutions, and personnel.
 For more information, see the NASA History web site at http://www.nasa.gov.

-For more information, please contact the committee chair or Bernie Carlson, SHOT Secretary, 434.987.6230, email@example.com.
+For more information, please contact the committee chair or Jan Korsten, SHOT Secretary, SHOT.Secretariaat@tue.nl.